 Artificial Intelligence (AI) can provide quick and personalized services, dealing with each customer and focusing on their specific requirements.
 How?
 By collecting information and building models – and subsequently, customer conversations – based on that information.
 And, what about robotics, a technology that mimics the actions of humans performing simple rule-based processes?
 Software robotics will one day automate all of those inefficient, rule-based processes that demand little human judgement.

 The banking sector has yet to fully embrace the use of artificial intelligence (AI) and software robotics, but they are making tremendous strides.
 Some banks are making use of robotics in combination with human support to give their customers relevant advice on how to improve their banking experience or make small changes to their accounts and services.
 Others are using AI in the back office.
-Some institutions -- U.S. Bank, Wells Fargo, and BBCA Compass, to name a few – are implementing robotics and AI to streamlining back office procedures and establish more uniform (and cost-effective) processes.
+Some institutions -- U.S. Bank, Wells Fargo, and BBCA Compass, to name a few – are implementing robotics and AI to streamline back office procedures and establish more uniform (and cost-effective) processes.
 The automation of every-day tasks such as cutting and pasting data from one app to another is causing a shift in banking jobs and the skills required to do them.

 Another example of AI implementation is the automation of customer service lines.
 Some of the advancements in this area have been so great that some consumers find it hard to distinguish between a robot and a live customer care agent.
 (Hint: Attire is a giveaway).